June 24-25, 2026 Online. FREE Registration.

 Presented by: Nikolai N. Klimov, National Institute of Standards and Technology

 Integrated photonic sensors increasingly require packaging that remains stable in environments where polymer-based methods fail.
-Klimov presents a high-efficiency, epoxy-free fiber-to-chip packaging approach using hydroxide-catalyzed bonding to enable operation under extreme conditions, including cryogenic temperatures, high vacuum, and strong ionizing radiation.
+Klimov presents a high-efficiency, epoxy-free fiber-to-chip packaging approach using hydroxide catalysis bonding to enable operation across extreme conditions, including cryogenic temperatures, high vacuum, and strong ionizing radiation.

 About the presenter